sachinsshetty/flex-fitness/README.md

 <summary>

-### Dhwani: Empowering 50M German Speakers with Voice Technology
+### Dwani: Empowering 50M German Speakers with Voice Technology

 </summary>
 ## The Problem
 Imagine Anna, a visually impaired grandmother in Munich, unable to use voice assistants like Siri or Alexa because they don’t understand her German dialect or respect her privacy.
 Over 50 million German speakers face this reality: excluded from digital access due to English-centric tech, cloud-based data risks, and limited accessibility for non-English speakers and people with disabilities.

 ## The Vision
-Dhwani bridges this gap, empowering 50M+ German speakers across Germany, Austria, and Switzerland with voice technology that’s accessible, private, and tailored to their language and culture.
+Dwani bridges this gap, empowering 50M+ German speakers across Germany, Austria, and Switzerland with voice technology that’s accessible, private, and tailored to their language and culture.
 From Anna to students in Berlin, we envision a world where everyone’s voice is heard.

 ## The Solution
-Dhwani is a German-speaking voice assistant that’s open-source, privacy-first, and community-driven.
+Dwani is a German-speaking voice assistant that’s open-source, privacy-first, and community-driven.
 Key features include:
 - Fluent German voice queries (e.g., “Was ist das Wetter in Berlin?”).
 - Real-time translation and German document summaries.
 - On-premise setup for data security.

-Built with AI (ASR, TTS, LLMs), Dhwani ensures natural, dialect-aware interactions.
+Built with AI (ASR, TTS, LLMs), Dwani ensures natural, dialect-aware interactions.

 ## Market Opportunity
 - **Immediate**: 50M+ German speakers in Germany (80M population), Austria (9M), Switzerland (5M).